Asma09Akram/Deploying-Wordpress-on-EC2/Read Me.md

 Here in this tutorial we will do the following steps to achieve the Deploying WordPress website on EC2 Instance
 1. Launch an EC2 Instance
-2. Install MariaDB
+2. Install Apache Server
-3. Install ApacheServer
+3. Install PHP , MySQL
-4. Install PHP
+4. Configure MySQL
-5. Install WordPress Website
+5. Install WordPress Website on EC2